johnfedoruk/bangular/aio/content/guide/lifecycle-hooks.md

     </td>
     <td>

-      Respond after Angular checks the component's views and child views.
+      Respond after Bangular checks the component's views and child views.

       Called after the `ngAfterViewInit` and every subsequent `ngAfterContentChecked()`.